ARRS Lee F. Rogers International Fellowship in Radiology Journalism

 The ARRS Rogers International Fellowship offers radiologists practicing outside the U.S. and Canada an opportunity to learn the fundamentals of medical publishing through hands-on experience with the American Journal of Roentgenology Editor in Chief and production staff.

 The application deadline for the 2021 ARRS Rogers International Fellowship has passed.
 Thank you to all who applied.
 Applicants will be notified by the end of October.

 About the Fellowship

-ARRS offers an annual Rogers Fellowship in radiology journalism for radiologists practicing outside the U.S. and Canada to work closely with American Journal of Roentgenology (AJR) editors and staff to learn the fundamentals of medical publishing.
+ARRS offers an annual Rogers International Fellowship in radiology journalism for radiologists practicing outside the U.S. and Canada to work closely with the American Journal of Roentgenology (AJR) Editor in Chief and staff to learn the fundamentals of medical publishing.
 The purpose of this award is:

 - To stimulate bright, promising radiologists to continue with an academic career, enhance their credentials, and stimulate interest in good radiology journalism.

 - To improve the quality of radiology journals by teaching the fundamentals of medical journalism, train manuscript reviewers and future editors, and provide core teachers of medical journalism in radiology departments around the world.

 The Rogers International Fellowship is named for Lee F. Rogers, MD, former Editor in Chief of the AJR, and is funded by The Roentgen Fund®.

 For radiologists practicing in the U.S. and Canada, please refer to the Figley Fellowship.